conduktor/conduktor-coding-challenge/frontend-developers/README.md

 You must create a front-end project using:

-- React
+- React v17+
-- TypeScript only, we do NOT use JavaScript at Conduktor
+- TypeScript 4.3+ (⚠️ we do NOT code using JavaScript)
-- We'll provide you an OpenAPI specification to work with (see below)
 - Ant Design (or better) for the UI components
+- We'll provide you an OpenAPI specification to work with (to simulate a backend, see below)

 ## Requirements